byJingL/Knowladge-Planet-Scraper/README.md

   ```

 - Run `python crawl.py`
+-
+## Disclaimer
+While the original framework was developed by others, the modifications and improvements have been added to make the tool more user-friendly.
+All credit for the original concept and base implementation goes to the initial creators.
+This tool is for personal use only.
+The user bears all responsibility for any consequences of using this tool.
+Please respect copyright and terms of service of Knowledge Planet.
 ## Note
 This tool respects the terms of service of Knowledge Planet and should be used responsibly and legally.
 Please ensure you have proper access rights to the content you're downloading.
 ## Contributing
 Feel free to submit issues, fork the repository and create pull requests for any improvements.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
-## Disclaimer
-This tool is for personal use only.
-The user bears all responsibility for any consequences of using this tool.
-Please respect copyright and terms of service of Knowledge Planet.